Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

 I've spent most of my adult life in Kenya, which is also where my husband, Chris, is from.
 So we pride ourselves in our pan-African essence and outlook.

-Whenever I went to my home country, I collected quintessentially Ugandan art to help me cope with homesickness when I returned to Nairobi.
+Whenever I went back to my home country, I collected quintessentially Ugandan art to help me cope with homesickness when I'd return to Nairobi.

 Or so I thought.

 But taking a closer look at the family collection, I noticed an interesting trend.
-Looks like an art store was the top item to check off every time we visited a country!
+Turns out, an art store was the top item to check off every time we visited any country!